I've been a KISS fan since '77, seen them live numerous times (in and out of makeup), and I'm a veteran of the KISS

 Your humble narrator was lucky enough to catch the third show of their four-night stand at Madison Square Garden in New York City in July of '96, and it was as close as I've ever had to a rock n roll religious experience.
 I was too young to see the original KISS during their late '70s heyday; and even though I'd seen two KISS concerts during their no-makeup era, "There ain't nothin' like the real thing, baby!"
 After touring for nearly two straight years, the band had developed into a well-oiled machine and were seemingly primed to record a monstrous new album together.

 On September 22, 1998, the wait was over.
 KISS released their 18th studio album, Psycho Circus, which was hyped as the first KISS album to feature all four original members performing together since 1979's Dynasty.
-(Many longtime fans chuckled at that since it was fairly common knowledge that Peter Criss only appeared on one song on Dynasty).
+(Many longtime fans chuckled at that since it was fairly common knowledge that Peter Criss only appeared on one track on Dynasty).
 Needless to say, fan anticipation was running extremely high for the Psycho Circus album.

 But, was it any good?